 Meanwhile, a storm was brewing in the majors as John Montgomery Ward of the Giants formed the Players League.
 The Giants’ Hall of Fame catcher Buck Ewing – an original founder of the Brotherhood, that era’s equivalent of a players union – signed a contract to play in the new league on November 12.
 When an injunction against Ward was denied in January 1890, signaling temporary victory over the reserve clause, other players jumped en masse.
 The rest of manager Jim Mutrie’s starting 1889 lineup defected, except for outfielder Mike Tiernan, and Mutrie lost the better part of his reserves too.
 The team brought in a raft of college players for review.

 Although Buck Ewing’s commitment to the Players League wavered, he did not jump back.
-The Giants had only one other man who caught for them in 1889: 33-year-old Pat Murphy.
+The Giants had only two other men who caught for them in 1889: Bill Brown and 32-year-old Pat Murphy.
 The opening was there for Clarke as he was selected for the team’s Southern trip that spring, and he made the most of it.
 Mutrie called him “the ‘find’ of the year” and Sporting Life gushed, “His work has been perfect.
 His catching and throwing to bases are superb, while he seems to have a tendency to knock the cover off the ball every time he goes to the bat.
 He handles the deliveries of all the pitchers with great skill and will make his mark this year without any trouble.”

 As the season approached, the National League owners huddled over their problem.
 In late March a rumor came true: they decided to fold the Indianapolis and Washington franchises and disperse their players.
 Hoosiers owner John T. Brush – who later that year became part-owner of the Giants – signed nine of his men to New York contracts with bonuses.
 They included future Hall of Famers Amos Rusie and Jesse Burkett.
 Four other new starters arrived too: shortstop Jack Glasscock, second baseman Charley Bassett, third baseman Jerry Denny, and catcher Dick Buckley.